Frequently Asked Questions

 GHA welcomes volunteers to help with our builds in whatever capacity they are comfortable with.
-Volunteers are able to contribute in whatever way they feel physically able to, from mixing cement and hauling blocks to painting, troweling, and playing with the build family’s children.
+Volunteers are able to contribute in whatever way they feel physically able to, from stripping and attaching can~a or filling walls with adobe/pine needle mud, to troweling smooth the stucco or playing with the build family’s children.

 What about transportation while I'm in Guatemala?

-GHA will arrange for shuttle transport from Guatemala City Airport to Lake Atitlan, to be paid for by the volunteer.
+If desired, GHA will arrange for shuttle transport from Guatemala City Airport to Lake Atitlan, to be paid for by the volunteer.
+Often volunteers opt to spend some time in Antigua before or after the build.
+Antigua is a beautiful colonial town an hour from the airport.
+Shuttles depart several times daily between Antigua and Lake Atitlan.
 While at the lake, water taxis that ring the lake (for a small fee) are plentiful to transport you to the many towns, small and large.
-Shuttle van service is also available from nearby Panajachel to transport you to Antigua, Chichicastenango, and other nearby cities.
+Shuttle van service is also available from nearby Panajachel to transport you to Chichicastenango, and other nearby cities.

 Who will receive the homes we build?

 The home will be built for a deserving indigenous Mayan family in the area.
 We partner with local community leaders and have our own social worker to determine and serve the most at risk families.